 A healthy, happy dog will produce milk better than a stressed counterpart.
 Therefore, you should warrant that the whelping area of your girl is comfy and clean so she will feel happy to stay there.
 Sometimes, you should give your mama dog a break from her fur babies.

 Walk her around the house to give her mental stimulation and fresh air.
 This is what new moms need.
 Besides, get your dog regularly checkout out after the delivery.
 Any potential infection can be fatal to both the dog mom and puppies.

 6. Go for nutritious treats

-No matter your dog is normal, pregnant or lactating, dog treats are very crucial.
-Believe it or not, treats are part of the diet of a dog.
-Due to cheap costs, popular products use carbohydrate-packed fillers, resulting in non-nutritious treats.
+Dog treats are crucial whether your dog is normal, pregnant, or lactating.
+Believe it or not, treats are part of a dog’s diet.
+Due to cheaper costs, popular products use carbohydrate-packed fillers, resulting in non-nutritious treats.

-A treat containing few nutritious dog foods includes cheddar cheese, fresh fruits, and dried beef.
-You should also consider adding things that are high in calories like salmon and sweet potatoes to your dog’s diet.
+A treat containing a few nutritious dog foods includes cheddar cheese, fresh fruits, and dried beef.
+You should also consider adding things high in calories, like salmon and sweet potatoes, to your dog’s diet.
 Chicken, meatballs, and eggs are great choices if the two aforementioned foods are unavailable.

-Nonetheless, avoid buying treats which are cheap in terms of quality.
-Check the label of nutritional values as well as the ingredient list for sure.
+Nonetheless, avoid buying treats that are cheap in terms of quality.
+Check the label of nutritional values and the ingredient list for sure.

 DISCLAIMER: DogExpress does not endorse or take responsibility for the content in the guest post.